-- 1 Select a project.
+- 1 In RM Manage, select an instance.

-- Select File | Administer Locks or click the button.
+- 2 Select File | Administer Locks or click the 💆 button.
 The Lock Manager dialog box opens.

 - 3 Click the Collections tab.

 - 4 Select the locked collections you want to unlock from the list.
-Locked collections are indicated by a \\ icon.
+Locked collections are indicated by a m icon.

 - 5 Do one of the following:

 - Click Unlock Selected to unlock only the selected collections or Unlock All to unlock all the locked collections.

 - Right-click and select Unlock.